Leo

 Masterclasses

-2002 – Grotowski Centre – Song of the Goat / Research on Training in Relation to Grotowski’s Work – WrocÅ‚aw (Poland)
+2002 — Grotowski Centre / Song of the Goat.
+Research on training methods in relation to Grotowski’s work — WrocÅ‚aw (PL)

-2005 – Pina Bausch – Repertory The Rite of Spring, in collaboration with performers from Tanztheater Wuppertal – Folkwang University of the Arts, Essen (Germany)
+2005 — Pina Bausch.
+Repertory of The Rite of Spring, in collaboration with performers from Tanztheater Wuppertal — FuDK, Essen (DE)